 The limit order is more complex than the market order.
 It creates a new order in the order book, often at a “lower” spot than the best available prices on either side.
-Doing so sets the ideal price a trader wishes to execute at.
-This provides the trader with more control, but less liquidity.
-Liquidity is only provided once a buyer is willing to meet that traders price.
+Doing so sets the ideal price a trader wishes to enter the market at.
+This provides the trader with more price control, but less liquidity.
+Liquidity is only provided once a counterparty is willing to meet that trader’s price.

 In our example above, perhaps a seller wishes to add a limit ask order for 50 shares at $203.10.
 That would change the order book to a total of 150 shares available at the $203.10 level.
 This trade will only execute once buyers are willing to pay that price, or once market orders have cleared enough orders up to that tier.